danielkrupinski/GOESP/README.md

 Of course.
 After installing new font you have to unload and load GOESP again.

 ### Does this hack hook any of game engine functions?
 Nope.
-Functions GOESP hooks are
+Functions GOESP hooks are:

+on windows:
 -   DirectX Present & Reset from overlay
 -   SetCursorPos from overlay
 -   game window WNDPROC

+on linux:
+- SDL_PollEvent
+- SDL_GL_SwapWindow
+- SDL_WarpMouseInWindow

 ### How GOESP renders its stuff?
 GOESP hooks game overlays and draw things using them.
 Currently supported overlays are Steam and Discord.